dayan0204/RAD-IQMRI/README.md

 ## Citation

-If you use the RAD-IQMRI dataset, please cite:
+If you use the RAD-IQMRI dataset or MOS labels in your work, please cite:

 @article{ma2024rad,
   title={RAD-IQMRI: A benchmark for MRI image quality assessment},